Regularization estimates of the Landau-Coulomb diffusion: Introduction and main result

-Equation (\ref{P2}) has attracted a lot of attention in the past two decades.
-Although the proof of global-well-posedness for general initial data seems elusive at this moment, the collective investigation for (\ref{P2}) of the past years has advanced forward the knowledge in several directions: (i) The existence and uniqueness of smooth solutions for short times have been extensively explored.
-Notably, Golding and Loher's work \cite{GoLo23} has established the most comprehensive result for initial data in $L^p(\mathbb{R}^3)$ with $p>\frac{3}{2}$, while the case $p\le \frac{3}{2}$ remains an open question. (ii) Global existence and uniqueness of smooth solutions with initial data close to equilibrium has been addressed across various contexts.
-For initial data small in Sobolev spaces, contributions can be found in \cite{Guo02, CM2017verysoft, Desvillettes-He-Jiang-2021} and and related references.
+The homogeneous Landau equation (\ref{P2}) is a fundamental equation in kinetic theory, playing the role of the Boltzmann equation when the Coulomb force (as in the case of a plasma) is involved (see for instance the classical reference by Villani \cite{Villani-Handbook02} for a comprehensive introduction).
+The mathematical analysis of (\ref{P2}) has received considerable attention in the past two decades, and we highlight here (organized by topic) some of the contributions to the study of this equation.
+The collective investigation for (\ref{P2}) of the past years has advanced forward the knowledge in several directions: (i) The existence and uniqueness of smooth solutions for short times have been extensively explored.
+Notably, Golding and Loher's work \cite{GoLo23} has established the most comprehensive result for initial data in $L^p(\mathbb{R}^3)$ with $p>\frac{3}{2}$. (ii) Global existence and uniqueness of smooth solutions with initial data close to equilibrium has been addressed across various contexts.
+For initial data small in Sobolev spaces, contributions can be found in \cite{Guo02, CM2017verysoft, Desvillettes-He-Jiang-2021} and related references.
 The first work that considers initial data in $L^\infty$ is the one by Kim, Guo and Hwang \cite{KimGuoHwang2016}.
-Recently, Golding, Gualdani and Loher \cite{GoGuLo23} encompassed the problem in all $L^p$ spaces with $p>\frac{3}{2}$, leaving the case $p\le \frac{3}{2}$ still unexplored. (iii) Conditional regularity.
+Golding, Gualdani and Loher in \cite{GoGuLo23} encompassed the problem in all $L^p$ spaces with $p\ge \frac{3}{2}$.
+Very recently the case $p\ge1$ was solved in \cite{DGL24} and \cite{Ji24}. (iii) Conditional regularity.
 This line of research concerns the investigations of conditions that guarantee global well-posedness of solutions for arbitrarily large times.
 Silvestre \cite{Silvestre2015} and Gualdani, Guillen \cite{GuGu16} showed that if the function $u(x,t) \in L^p(\mathbb{R}^3)$ with $p>\frac{3}{2}$ uniformly in time, then it is smooth.
-Recently, Alonso, Bagland, Desvillettes, and Lods \cite{ABDL23} showed that if $u(x,t) \in L^q(0,T,L^p(\mathbb{R}^3)$ for a certain range of $q$ and $p$, then it is automatically in $L^p(\mathbb{R}^3)$ with $p>\frac{3}{2}$ and therefore smooth.
+Recently, Alonso, Bagland, Desvillettes, and Lods \cite{ABDL23} showed that if $u(x,t) \in L^q(0,T,L^p(\mathbb{R}^3))$ for a certain range of $q$ and $p$, then it is automatically in $L^p(\mathbb{R}^3)$ with $p>\frac{3}{2}$ and therefore smooth.
 Regarding conditional uniqueness, Fournier in \cite{Fournier2010} showed that solutions which have $L^\infty$ norm integrable in time are unique.
 Chern and Gualdani \cite{ChGu20} showed that uniqueness holds in the class of high integrable functions. (iv) Partial regularity.
 This line of research for the Landau equation started with Golse, Gualdani, Imbert and Vasseur \cite{GGIV2019partial}.
 In this work it is shown that, if singularities occur, they are concentrated in a time interval that has Hausdorff measure at most $\frac{1}{2}$.
 Most recently, Golse, Imbert and Vasseur showed that the spatial and temporal domain for singularities to happen has Hausdorff measure $1 + \frac{5}{2}$ \cite{GIV2023}. (v) Study of modified models that pertain the same difficulties of the Landau equation but seem analytically more tractable.
-This line of research started with the work of Gressmann, Krieger and Strain \cite{GreKriStr2012, KriStr2012} and their analysis of an isotropic version of (\ref{P2}),
+This line of research started with the work of Gressmann, Krieger and Strain \cite{KriStr2012,GreKriStr2012} and their analysis of an isotropic version of (\ref{P2}),